Kwai-Klear/KlearReasoner/README.md

 <div align="center">
 <img src="./docker/GPPO.png" width="100%"/>

-<sub>Comparison of GPPO, GRPO w/ Clip Higher, and CISPO in mathematical RL training.</sub>
+<sub>Comparison of GPPO, GRPO w/ Clip Higher, and CISPO in mathematical RL training.
+Both methods are trained from an earlier long-CoT SFT checkpoint with a sequence length of 32K tokens.
+For GRPO, we use the Clip-Higher strategy from DAPO with the recommended $$\epsilon_h = 0.28$$.</sub>
 </div>

 ---